 Advanced Pod Configuration

-This page covers advanced Pod configuration topics including priority classes, runtime classes, detailed security context configuration, and node selection strategies.
+This page covers advanced Pod configuration topics including PriorityClasses, RuntimeClasses, security context within Pods, and introduces aspects of scheduling.

 A PriorityClass is a cluster-scoped API object that maps a priority class name to an integer priority value.
 Higher numbers indicate higher priority.